jjgecon/EconJM_auto_doc_gen/output_docs/uandes_col/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-I am drawn to Universidad de los Andes and its Economics Department not only for their commitment to academic excellence and pluralism but also for their active engagement with pressing social issues.
-My research aligns with the department's focus on gender economics and social norms, particularly through my job market paper, which analyzes how telenovelas impact women's labor force participation.
-This complements the department’s emphasis on rigorous analysis of social influences on economic behavior.
-Additionally, my innovative use of AI tools resonates with the university's value of freedom in intellectual inquiry and its pursuit of cutting-edge methodologies.
-I have also embraced opportunities for interdisciplinary collaboration, exemplified by receiving the Dedman College Interdisciplinary Institute’s Graduate Student Fellowship, reflecting my dedication to integrating diverse perspectives—an approach that mirrors Universidad de los Andes' pluralistic mission and social responsibility goals.
+I am drawn to Universidad de los Andes and its Economics Department for their commitment to academic excellence and for their active engagement with pressing social issues.
+I am excited to work with Dr.Bernal's on gender economics and Dr. Fergusson on social norms with my cultural perspective.
+I have also embraced University's commitment to interdisciplinary collaboration, exemplified by receiving the Dedman College Interdisciplinary Institute’s Graduate Student Fellowship.